Kallang River body parts murder: Search for missing body parts

-Even after the arrest of Leong Siew Chor, the police continued their search for the remaining body parts of the deceased Liu Hong Mei.
+Even after Leong's arrest, the police continued their search for the remaining body parts of the deceased Liu Hong Mei.
 A 30-member police team from Special Operations searched the banks and bushes surrounding the Kallang River.
 The Police Coast Guard sent out patrol boats to sail the river up to its opening with the sea to look for the missing head, feet and legs.
 This search also extended to the Singapore River.

 Eventually, the police headed to the Tuas incineration plant to search for the remaining body parts where trash was going to be incinerated.
-They received word that the Singapore River would be cleared of its trash every few days, in which it coincided with the time after Leong disposed of her body parts and before he was arrested, and the rubbish would be sent to the Tuas incineration plant.
+They received information that the Singapore River would be cleared of its trash every few days, in which it coincided with the time after Leong disposed of her body parts and before he was arrested, and the rubbish would be sent to the Tuas incineration plant.
 Ten hours later, the police found a decomposed head wrapped in newspaper and stuffed into a yellow plastic bag.
 A pair of severed legs were also found.
 Although the head has decomposed to the extent of beyond recognition, Dr Teo confirmed that the head belonged to the victim Liu Hong Mei after matching her malformed tooth to the one shown in her toothy smile from her personal photographs.
 The severed feet were never found.

 A funeral was held for the deceased Liu on 11 July 2005, after the body parts were released for funeral preparations.
 It was attended by 150 people, including well wishers to curious gawkers, with some who came hoping to get lucky lottery numbers.
 Many of the attendees said they were sorry for the victim.
 Undertaker Roland Tay and his wife Sally Ho held the funeral on the behalf of Liu's family.
 Liu's sister could not bear to attend, and had her own personal difficulties.
 Liu's brother also said the family could not bear to go there.
-Liu's body parts were sewed back together, with a pair of wax feet being attached to her body.
+Liu's body parts were sewn back together, with a pair of wax feet being attached to her body.
 Her body was cremated and the ashes were sent back to her hometown in China.
 Her coffin was filled with her favourite toys, books and clothes before its cremation at Mandai Crematorium.